11 Halitosis Remedies to Help You Get Rid of Bad Breath

 Use mouthwashes (but only some)

 Though mouthwash is purported to freshen breath, most will only mask unpleasant smells on a temporary basis.
 If you’re going to use mouthwash as a solution for bad breath, select a product that fights plaque to prevent bacterial growth, which will actually help treat halitosis as opposed to just covering it up.
 For an easy, alcohol-free mouthwash you can make at home, mix a cup of water with a teaspoon of baking soda and a few drops of peppermint oil.
 The baking soda will squelch odor by adjusting the pH of your mouth and the peppermint will add a boost of freshness.
 Just be sure not to swallow the mixture!
-Don’t miss these 6 mouthwash myths to stop believing right now.
+Check out these other surprising uses for mouthwash.

 Eat fennel seeds